“One Bite, and It’s Game Over”: Most Liked Snake of 2025 Gives SA the Chills

 SA reacts to the massive puff adder

-The viral clip gained massive views and over 300 comments from an online community who were stunned to see the snake's size.
+The viral clip gained massive views and over 300 comments from an online community that was stunned to see the snake's size.
 Many viewers said they were shaken by the snake’s video, admitting they had no intention of ever meeting such a snake face-to-face.
 A few viewers were shocked by the sheer girth of the reptile and questioned if it had recently swallowed a large meal.
 Some complimented the natural beauty of the creature but warned others to stay alert when walking in the bushes.
 Others simply marvelled at the education provided by the reserve regarding the diverse wildlife found in the region.

 Read also